sio/LibPQ/Docs/Docstrings.md

 (hello) => hello & " world!"
 ```

-Will show up in the UI like this:
+It will be shown in the UI like this:

 ![Docstring demonstration][demo]